 Follow the correct process, and you can lawfully dismiss employees by reason of a redundancy or restructuring.
 The key is a “fair reason”.

-Fail to follow the correct redundancy process, or fairly apply it, and you risk an unfair dismissal claim.
+Fail to follow the correct redundancy process, or fairly apply it, and you risk an unfair dismissal claim and possibly a discrimination claim.
 The result is a time-consuming dispute, possibly an Employment Tribunal case, and potentially a compensation award.